 If you liked the video about the Quants, which is always located in the footer of this blog, this is another film they made and it does good a job of explaining how the big corporations get their tax havens.
 Right out of the barrel they begin with Apple and interesting how they explain and the Netherlands has like no tax on intellectual property so the chain there is interesting on how it leads back to a US LLC.
 See how the names don’t always identify who they are as well.
 Wal-Mart is also covered in depth.
+If you like this video, hop on over to the Attack of the Killer Algorithm page to view more documentaries on financial fraud and related subjects.

 According to this video, there are always 4 companies present, (screenshot at the right) with most tax havens, all names you probably recognize too.
 Familiar advisers are why they are used and the constant feature.
 Without one or all of the firms you really will not have a good tax haven.
 Banks in there too, all of them.
 Banks, lawyers and accountants are the 3 needed elements.
 What is “neutral” taxation?
 It means “no tax”.
 Tax optimization is another term that means “no tax”.